 Tip #1: Limit Your Time in the Big Cities

 But one fact remains true for anybody traveling in China: 1 day of expenses in a major city = 3-4 days anywhere else in China.
-Not to mention the fact that you’ll run into huge crowds of tourists (check out our tips on how to avoid the China crowds).
+Not to mention the fact that you’ll run into huge crowds of tourists (check out my tips on how to avoid the China crowds).

 So here’s my recommendation: when you fly into the major cities, spend a day or two hitting all the sites that matter the most to you and then get out as quickly as possible.
 You’ll save yourself a lot of money.

 Tip #2: Skip the Plane, Take a Train

 There is one surefire way to save an incredible amount of money while traveling in China: ditch the plane and take a China train!
 Check out my Ultimate Guide to Trains in China guide for more great tips here.

 There are two simple reasons why trains are the way to go when you want to travel China on a budget:

 - Train tickets can be up to 75% cheaper than an airplane to the same destination.

 - If you travel overnight, you save the cost of a hotel room.